Adversarial Graph Disentanglement: Experimental Results and Analysis

 As shown in Fig.~\ref{macro_disentanglement}, we also present the component confusion matrix $C$ to illustrate the correlations among the distributions in different component spaces.
 Here, we use the group average similarity to compute $C$.
 Specifically, the correlation score between the $i$-th and $j$-th component distributions is given by $C_{ij} = \frac{1}{|V|^2}\sum_{u,v \in V}\cos(\mathbf{h}^i_u,\mathbf{h}^j_v )$.
 The smaller the score, the weaker the correlation between the two component distributions.
-It's obvious that the representations in different component spaces learned by our ADGCN have weaker correlations compared to DisenGCN~\cite{DisenGCN}, which means that ADGCN indeed achieves macro disentanglement and also validates the effectiveness of the proposed adversarial regularizer for macro-disentanglement.
+Obviously, the representations in different component subspaces learned by our ADGCN take weaker correlations compared to DisenGCN~\cite{DisenGCN}.
+In particular, as we can find from Fig.~\ref{macro_disentanglement}(b), ADGCN only with micro-disentanglement achieves considerable disentanglement performance compared to DisenGCN.
+Meanwhile, on the basis of micro-disentanglement, the proposed macro-disentanglement by adversarial learning can further boost the separability between components as shown in Fig.~\ref{macro_disentanglement}(c).